soscolab/Fly-with-me-/README.md

 # Fly-with-me-
-Fly with me is full stack web application that helps travel lovers to share their experience through a video chat platforme Technologies :
+Fly with me is full stack Javascript web application that helps travel lovers to share their experience through a video chat platforme
+Technologies :
 - Front-end : React
 - Back-end : Node.js